evgeni/die-welt.net/posts/2021/11/i-just-want-to-run-this-one-python-script.md

 So I couldn't sleep the other night, and my brain wanted to think about odd problems…

 Ever had a script that's compatible with both, Python 2 and 3, but you didn't want to bother the user to know which interpreter to call?
-Maybe because the script is often used in environments where only one Python is available and users just expect things to work?
+Maybe because the script is often used in environments where only one Python is available (as either `/usr/bin/python` *OR* `/usr/bin/python3`) and users just expect things to work?
 And it's only that one script file, no package, no additional wrapper script, nothing.

 Yes, this is a rather odd scenario.
 And yes, using Python doesn't make it easier, but trust me, you wouldn't want to implement the same in bash.